ibmresilient/resilient-community-apps/fn_outbound_email/README.md

 ### Cloud Pak for Security
 If you are deploying to IBM Cloud Pak for Security, the requirements are:
 * IBM Cloud Pak for Security >= 1.4.
-* Cloud Pak is configured with an App Host.
+* Cloud Pak is configured with an Edge Gateway.
 * The app is in a container-based format (available from the AppExchange as a `zip` file).

 The following Cloud Pak guides provide additional information: